 While the variety is nice and it shows that there is growing consumer demand for a wider selection of healthier snacks, the problem with these chips is twofold.

 First, the oils used to fry the chips are usually nothing short of extremely unhealthy.
-Polyunsaturated oils like soy, corn, safflower, or sunflower are the usual ones used to fry processed snack chips, and you simply cannot fry anything in these oils as they get damaged too easily by heat resulting in a rancid, free radical laced snack!
+Polyunsaturated oils like soy, corn, high linolenic safflower, or low oleic sunflower are the usual ones used to fry processed snack chips, and you simply cannot fry anything in these oils as they get damaged too easily by heat resulting in a rancid, free radical laced snack!

 I’ve dubbed polyunsaturated vegetable oils the marijuana of fats as they give you the munchies by contributing to overproduction of neuromodulatory lipids called endocannabinoids that are responsible for signaling hunger to the brain.
 Marijuana or cannabis is also notorious for giving users a munch attack.